FLOSSforScience/FLOSSforScience.github.io/_posts/2019-03-01-season-2-episode-3.markdown

 ---
 layout: post
-title: "EP008 Solid-Liquid Mixing Modelling"
+title: "EP015 Reproducible Research in Archaeology with rrtools"
-date: 2018-08-01 00:00:00
+date: 2018-03-06 00:00:00
 author: Admin
 categories:
  - user
  - podcast
 #Title of the podcast episode without the episode number
-podcast_episode_title: Solid-Liquid Mixing Modelling
+podcast_episode_title: Reproducible Research in Archaeology with rrtools
 #Image of the blog post
-img: FFS008_header.png
+img: FFS015_header.png
 #Thumbnail of the blog post
-thumb: FFS008_thumb.png
+thumb: FFS015_thumb.png
 #Link to the mp3 file of the episode
 podcast_link: http://media.blubrry.com/flossforscience/archive.org/download/FlossforscienceEp008-Solid-liquidMixingModelling/FlossForScienceBrunoBlais.mp3
 #Link to the ogg file of the episode